 Wanxin Zhang was born and educated in China.
 He graduated from the prestigious LuXun Academy of Fine Art in Sculpture in 1985.
-In 1992, after Zhang established his art career as a sculptor in China, he relocated to San Francisco with his family and received his Masters in Fine Arts from the Academy of Art University.
-Zhang had been on the faculty of the Academy of Art University, Department of Art Practice at University of California, Berkeley and Califorina College of The Art in Oakland.
-Zhang currently is a visiting faculty at San Francisco Art Institute.
+In 1992, after Zhang established his art career as a sculptor in China, he relocated to San Francisco with his family and received his Master in Fine Arts from the Academy of Art University.
+Zhang had been on the faculty of the Academy of Art University, Department of Art Practice at University of California, Berkeley and California College of The Art in Oakland.
+Zhang is currently an adjunct faculty at San Francisco Art Institute.